 - Equipment not in original budget

 Most sponsors understand the need for a degree of flexibility the proposed budget and allow Principal Investigators (PIs) to make changes without agency approval as long as the scope of work is not affected.
 However, certain types of changes restricted, and prior approval must be obtained, either by contacting the sponsor directly (rare) or by exercising the university’s expanded authorities.

 Prior approval should be sought if the rebudgeting will involve moving substantial sums between budget categories.
 For example, the NIH Grants Policy states that “significant rebudgeting occurs when expenditures in a single direct cost budget category deviate (increase or decrease) from the categorical commitment level established for the budget period by 25 percent or more of the total costs awarded.
 The base used for determining significant rebudgeting excludes the effects of prior-year carryover balances but includes competing and non-competing supplements.
 Significant rebudgeting does not apply to modular grants.

 Prior approval must be obtained directly from the sponsor for a change to the scope of work —regardless of the amount rebudgeted.

 Once the approvals are confirmed, the record must be updated in GMAS.
-The Sponsored Budget Tool or FASSPAR Budget Entry page can be used to modify the budget, which appears in the “Budget” column of the Period Expense Report for the account and in GMAS.
-Updated budget information for a project is essential for comparing actual expenditures with amounts budgeted.
+Budgets can be directly modified in GMAS.
+Updating budget information for a project is essential for comparing actual expenditures with amounts budgeted.